danielraffel/Post-Strava-Activities-to-Ghost/README.md

 ### Post Strava Activities to Ghost

 The Post Strava Activities to Ghost project enables automated synchronization of Strava activity data with a Ghost blog platform.
-By leveraging Google Cloud Functions, the Strava API, and the Ghost Admin API, the project can automatically post activities from Strava onto a Ghost blog.
+By leveraging Google Cloud Functions, the Strava API, and the Ghost Admin API, the project can automatically post activities from Strava onto a Ghost blog using a Strave embed for your latest activity.

 ## Pre-requisites